Recap: KubeCon Europe 2022 - Back to In-Person Events

 Just got back from KubeCon Europe 2022 in Valencia, Spain.
 First major in-person event after the pandemic, and it was good to be back.
 Here’s what stood out.

 Traveling to Valencia came with some COVID-related concerns, but reconnecting with the Kubernetes community made it worthwhile.
-KubeCon was my first major Kubernetes event years ago, so was curious to see how things have evolved.
+KubeCon was my first major Kubernetes event years ago, so I was curious to see how things have evolved.

 The event was held at Valencia Fairgrounds with record attendance.
 Valencia’s public transport (bus, train, tram) made getting around straightforward even without a metro.

-Notable Talks
+Talks

 Some sessions worth mentioning:

-- Mercedes-Benz’s Kubernetes Journey: Seven-year retrospective covering team structures and scaling challenges
+- Mercedes-Benz’s Kubernetes journey — seven-year retrospective covering team structures and scaling challenges

-- Ephemeral Containers by Aaron Alpar: Practical session on debugging Kubernetes pods using ephemeral containers
+- Ephemeral containers by Aaron Alpar — practical session on debugging Kubernetes pods using ephemeral containers

-- Disaster Recovery: Rick Spencer and Wojciech Kocjan from InfluxData shared lessons from accidentally deleting a production cluster
+- Disaster recovery — Rick Spencer and Wojciech Kocjan from InfluxData shared lessons from accidentally deleting a production cluster

-- Developer Experience: Thomas Vitale and Mauricio Salatino on simplifying Kubernetes for developers
+- Developer experience — Thomas Vitale and Mauricio Salatino on simplifying Kubernetes for developers

 Some popular talks like the one on exploiting Kubernetes clusters via Prometheus were too packed to get into.